Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

-From a design point of view, the matrices $P$ and $K$ that appear in $M$ are not given.
+Using the theory of Section~\ref{s:FinslerandSlemma} we want to understand i) under which conditions $(U_-,X)$ are informative for quadratic stabilization, and ii) how to construct a controller $K$ given informative data.
+Throughout this section, we will assume that $\Phi \in \bpi_{n,T}$.
+Define the matrices Recall from Section~\ref{s:motivation} and \eqref{ineqAB} that $\Sigma=\calZ_{n+m}(N)$.
+Next, suppose that we fix a Lyapunov matrix $P > 0$ and a feedback gain $K$.
+The inequality \eqref{lyapunovineq} is equivalent to $ ^\top \in \calZ_{n +m}^+(M)$.
+Then we need to find conditions on the data such that there exist $P >0$ and $K$ for which the inclusion holds.
+In order to find such conditions, we will apply Corollary~\ref{c:combinedstrictS-lemmaFinslerslemma}.
+To do so, we need to verify its assumptions.
+In particular, we need to verify that $N_{22} \leq 0$, $N\schur N_{22} \geq 0$, $\ker N_{22} \subseteq \ker N_{12}$ and $M_{22} \leq 0$.
+Note that $N_{22} = \Phi_{22} ^\top \leq 0$ because $\Phi_{22} \leq 0$.
+This implies that Since $\ker \Phi_{22} \subseteq \ker \Phi_{12}$, also $\ker N_{22} \subseteq \ker N_{12}$.
+In addition, \eqref{e:obs gen schur} and $(A_s,B_s) \in \Sigma$ imply $N\schur N_{22}\geq 0$.
+Since $P >0$, $M_{22} = - P ^\top \leq 0$.
+Now, Corollary \ref{c:combinedstrictS-lemmaFinslerslemma} asserts that \eqref{QMI inclusion} holds if and only if there exist scalars $\alpha \geq 0$ and $\beta > 0$ such that From a design point of view, the matrices $P$ and $K$ that appear in $M$ are not given.
 However, the idea is now to \emph{compute} matrices $P$, $K$ and scalars $\alpha$ and $\beta$ such that \eqref{ineqMNab} holds.
 In fact, by the above discussion, the data $(U_-,X)$ are informative for quadratic stabilization \emph{if and only if} there exists an $n \times n$ matrix $P > 0$, a $K \in \mathbb{R}^{m \times n}$ and two scalars $\alpha \geq 0$ and $\beta > 0$ such that \eqref{ineqMNab} holds.
 We note that \eqref{ineqMNab} (in particular, $M$) is not linear in $P$ and $K$.
 Nonetheless, by a rather standard change of variables and a Schur complement argument, we can transform \eqref{ineqMNab} into a linear matrix inequality.
 Moreover, it turns out that the scalar $\alpha$ is necessarily positive.
 By a scaling argument then, it can be chosen to be equal to 1.
-We summarize our progress in the following theorem.
+We summarize this in the following theorem.